May 13, 2021 by Siobhan Climer

 Updating Your Disaster Recovery Plan: A How-To Guide

 Every environment is unique, and the policies around and within your disaster recover strategy are no different.
 Internal and external factors – staff changes, site additions, or software releases – change the fabric of your response protocols, and your disaster recovery plan needs to change with them.
 Updating your disaster recovery plan does not have to encompass an entire restructuring of your process.
+2020 alone saw a dramatic shift in how we work, and where and how we back-up our data.
 In fact, by following the tips below, you can minimize the magnitude of plan updates and ensure business continuity.

 Tip 1: Set A Review Schedule

 The best first step to updating your disaster recovery plan is to plan for it.
 Depending on the nature of your environment, you may need to perform a disaster recovery review every few weeks, once a quarter, or once a year.
+As cyberthreats become more sophisticated, many regulatory bodies require proof of regular testing as well.
 Aim to review more frequently than you expect and then adjust as needed.
 Workforce optimization tools make this easy.

 Many businesses find it beneficial to schedule disaster recovery reviews once a year – perhaps during a slower month – and review as needed throughout the rest of the year should environmental factors induce a change.
 However often your team chooses to review your disaster recovery plan, make sure they do it.
 Failing to update your disaster recovery plan is almost as bad as not having one.

 Changes within your organization are often the most likely to affect your disaster recovery plan.
 These factors may come from within your organization or outside it.
 As you prepare to review your disaster recovery plan as an organization, review change factors that may impact your current disaster recovery strategy.